 I did cry about it.
 I still sometimes cry about it now.
 All those innocent souls there.
 I can’t help but feel angry about it.
 Anger at the fact that maybe it could have been prevented!
 Anger about my home town being attacked in such a violent and disgusting way!
 But don’t look back in anger right?
 The whole of Manchester was grieving.
 It was difficult to watch.
-It was difficult to try and go back to normal after this.
+It was difficult to try to go back to normal after this.
 It had an effect on every single person I knew in the Manchester area.
 Our home area.
 But the anger, sadness and grief brought us all together in a way I have never seen before.
 The whole of Manchester was brought together and we became one big family.
 Supporting each other and comforting each other.
 Manchester isn’t like your average city.
 It’s different.
 There’s just something about Manchester that holds a piece in my heart and forever will.
 It’s a place where you can express your true self with no judgement.
 A place where you can make new friends so easily!
 A place that has an extraordinary history behind it!

 My favourite quality about Manchester is the diversity.
 There is so much of it!
 It’s a place where people can express themselves and they don’t have to worry about others.
 Whenever I go into town I’m amazed at how many different people I see!
 People that lead different lives, wear bold clothes and people who show case their talent.
 It’s a place that even in the busiest of times, it still feels homely.